Hi, I’m Anjali, and I’m a fitness addict.

 The one place I never expected this journey to take me?

-There were zen-ed out hippies around me telling me to “tap into my inner peace” and “find my flow,” some people in the class were so flexible I wondered if they had any bones in their body, and my body left feeling like it hadn’t done any real work (well, “real work” for me, which at the time, meant destroying my body beyond all recognition).
+There were zen-ed out hippies (that I didn’t think really understood what actual yoga, not just physical asana practice, is) around me telling me to “tap into my inner peace” and “find my flow,” some people in the class were so flexible I wondered if they had any bones in their body, and my body left feeling like it hadn’t done any real work (well, “real work” for me, which at the time, meant destroying my body beyond all recognition).

-But despite all of that, my fitness journey still led me back to yoga.
+Ultimately, my fitness and spiritual journey still led me back to yoga.

 When I started practicing again, I felt something different.